-We suggest that the full visualisation produced is best viewed by being printed out in colour as an A3 or A2 poster, which we have found to greatly facilitate ‘at-a-glance’ comparison between countries; (Vaupel, Gambill and Yashin, 1987) to this end we make a high resolution version of the final visualisation available online, along with the R code used to produce this final visualisation and additional figures for individual countries.
-Within this paper we present this final visualisation, as well as smaller visualisations comprising a small subset of countries to illustrate the value of this approach for both within-country and cross-country comparison of fertility trends.
+We suggest that the full visualization produced is best viewed by being printed out in colour as a poster, which we have found to greatly facilitate ‘at-a-glance’ comparison between countries (Vaupel, Gambill and Yashin, 1987).
+To this end we make a high resolution version of the final visualization available online, along with the R code used for it and additional figures for individual countries.
+Within this paper we present the final visualization, as well as smaller visualizations for small subsets of countries to illustrate the value of this approach for both within- and cross-country comparison of fertility trends.

 Methods